Microscope Crew

 Compound Microscope

 If you have seen a microscope in your school laboratory, it’s probably a compound microscope.
-Compound microscopes are one of the simplest types of light microscopes typically used in schools to describe the basic working of a microscope.
+Compound microscopes are one of the simplest types of light microscopes typically used in schools to describe the basic workings of a microscope.

 The compound microscope is also known as a biological microscope.
 It uses a series of lenses to create a highly magnified image of the object.
 Light from the object falls onto the objective lenses, which creates a magnified image that is further magnified by the eyepieces.